-Dear Ms. Kopp:
+Dear Treasurer Kopp:

-Gabriel, Roeder, Smith & Company ("GRS") has performed an actuarial soundness valuation of the Maryland Prepaid College Trust ("MPCT") as of June 30, 2011.
-The purpose of this actuarial valuation is to evaluate the financial viability of the program as of June 30, 2011.
+At the request of the College Savings Plans of Maryland ("CSPM"), Gabriel, Roeder, Smith & Company ("GRS") has performed an actuarial soundness valuation of the Maryland Prepaid College Trust ("MPCT") as of June 30, 2012.
+The purpose of this actuarial valuation is to evaluate the financial viability of the program as of June 30, 2012.

-This report presents the principal results of the actuarial valuation of the MPCT including the following:
+The attached report presents the principal results of the actuarial valuation of the MPCT including the following:

-- A comparison of the actuarial present value of the obligations for prepaid tuition contracts purchased through June 30, 2011, with the value of the assets associated with the program as of that same date; - An analysis of the factors which caused the deficit/surplus to change since the prior actuarial valuation; and - A summary of the actuarial assumptions and methods utilized in the actuarial calculations.
+- A comparison of the actuarial present value of the obligations for prepaid tuition contracts purchased through June 30, 2012, with the value of the assets associated with the program as of that same date; - An analysis of the factors which caused the deficit/surplus to change since the prior actuarial valuation; and - A summary of the actuarial assumptions and methods utilized in the actuarial calculations.

-As of June 30, 2011, the present value of all future tuition obligations under contracts outstanding (and including future administrative expenses) at that date is \$700.6 million.
-Fund assets as of June 30, 2011, including the market value of program assets and the present value of installment contract receivables, is \$822.9 million.
+As of June 30, 2012, the present value of all future tuition obligations under contracts outstanding (and including future administrative expenses) at that date is \$722.7 million.
+Fund assets as of June 30, 2012, including the market value of program assets and the present value of installment contract receivables, is \$847.6 million.

-The difference between the market value of assets of \$822.9 million and program obligations of \$700.6 million represents a program surplus of \$122.3 million.
-The comparable program surplus as of the last actuarial valuation as of June 30, 2010, was \$2.5 million.
+The difference between the market value of assets of \$847.6 million and program obligations of \$722.7 million represents a program surplus of \$124.9 million as of June 30, 2012.
+The comparable program surplus as of the last actuarial valuation as of June 30, 2011, was \$122.3 million.

-The funded ratio of the program as of June 30, 2011 is 117.5%.
-This compares with a funded ratio as of June 30, 2010 of 100.4%.
+The funded ratio of the program as of June 30, 2012 is 117.3%.
+This compares with a funded ratio as of June 30, 2011 of 117.5%.

-To the best of our knowledge, the information contained in this report is accurate and fairly presents the actuarial position of the Maryland Prepaid College Trust as of June 30, 2011.
+To the best of our knowledge, the information contained in this report is accurate and fairly presents the actuarial position of the Maryland Prepaid College Trust as of June 30, 2012.